DariuszOkonski/ask-mate/README.md

 ![image](img/main.png)
 # AskMate
-AskMate it is an BlogPost application which allow to add, remove, edit and display posts.
+AskMate it is a blog application which allow to add, remove, edit and display posts.

 ## Author
 - Dariusz Okonski